SummittDweller/wieting-one-click-hugo-cms/site/content/show/2022-10-10_kinnick-the-documentary.md

 ---
 This new documentary highlights life of Iowa Hawkeye legend Nile Kinnick.

-Check our website and Facebook page for a special announcement.
+Check our website and Facebook page for a special showing including a question and answer session with the filmmaker, Scott Siepker!